From Casual to Professional: How AI Adjusts Tone Instantly

 Digital communication strips away body language and voice inflection.
 That makes tone even more important—and way harder to get right.
 A casual "thanks!" might work for a coworker you know well, but "Thank you for your time and consideration" fits better when you're reaching out to someone new.

-Here's where most people struggle: they know they need different tones, but switching between them takes time and energy.
-You rewrite sentences multiple times, second-guessing whether you sound too stiff or too laid-back.
-AI keyboards solve this by doing the heavy lifting for you.
+Here's where most people get stuck: they know they need different tones, but switching between them takes real mental effort.
+You rewrite sentences multiple times, wondering if you sound too stiff or too laid-back.
+By the time you've written and deleted the same message three times, you've burned ten minutes on a two-line reply.
+AI keyboards solve this by handling the translation for you.

 What makes tone adjustment powerful is speed.
 You type naturally, then the AI reshapes your message to match the situation.
 No more deleting and retyping.
 No more worrying if you struck the right balance.
 The technology reads your intent and delivers the appropriate version—casual, professional, friendly, or formal—in seconds.